 Diagnosis of Implant Rupture

 Also, plastic surgeons must be careful in subsequent procedures performed, including capsulotomies, hematoma seroma aspiration, biopsies or lumpectomies, to avoid the implant shell.
-Use of excessive force can certainly cause weakening of the implant shell, leading to decreased performance.
+Use of excessive force can undoubtedly cause weakening of the implant shell, leading to decreased performance.
 Silicone implants should not be placed through the periumbilical approach.
-Never place more than one implant in a pocket.
+Never put more than one implant in a pocket.
 Do not reuse or sterilize any product that was previously implanted.
 Do not alter the implants, attempt to repair or insert a damaged implant.
 Do not immerse implants in Betadine solution, and never allow contact of the implant with cautery devices which could lead to small tears in the shell.
-All silicone implants should have the integrity of the shell reviewed by the surgeon prior to placing the implant.
+All silicone implants should have the integrity of the shell reviewed by the surgeon before placing the implant.
 This can be accomplished by a simple examination of the implant anterior and posterior surface, as well as by mild palpation of the implant, looking for any forms of exudation of silicone gel.

 Rupture of the silicone gel implant may be silent.
 In other words, there may be no symptoms experienced by the patient and no signs or changes in the breast or implant itself.
 All patients should be advised per MENTOR® to have regular MRI’s over her lifetime screening for silent ruptures, even if she has not experienced noticeable complications.
 The first MRI should be performed at three years postoperative, then every two years afterward.
 Patients should seek MRI facilities that have at least a 1.5 Tesla magnet, a dedicated breast coil, and experienced radiologists examining breast implant MRI films for signs of rupture.